14-moment maximum-entropy modelling of collisionless ions for Hall thruster discharges: Test case I: axial acceleration

 \section{Test case I: axial acceleration}

-Our first test case considers the one\hyp{}dimensional axial acceleration of ions along the thruster centerline.
-This case was previously described in \cite{boccelli2020collisionless}, where it is referred to as ``test case B''.
-We wish to compare the maximum\hyp{}entropy modelling against a kinetic solution, and we select the Particle-in-Cell (PIC) simulations of \cite{boeuf2018b,charoy20192d}.
-However, these PIC simulations are two\hyp{}dimensional in the axial\hyp{}azimuthal plane and are unsteady, due to the presence of travelling waves.
-To render these one\hyp{}dimensional, we perform averages in the azimuthal direction and in time, resulting in a purely axial and steady state problem.
+Our first test case considers the one-dimensional axial acceleration of ions along the thruster centerline.
+The geometry and plasma conditions for this test case have been previously studied in Boccelli et al,\cite{boccelli2020collisionless} using different models (in that work, it is referred to as ``test case B'').
+We wish to compare the maximum-entropy model against a kinetic solution, and we select the Particle-in-Cell (PIC) simulations of Boeuf \& Garrigues\cite{boeuf2018b} and Charoy et al.\cite{charoy20192d} However, these PIC simulations are two-dimensional in the axial-azimuthal plane and are unsteady, due to the presence of travelling waves.
+To reduce them to one dimension, we perform averages in the azimuthal direction and in time, resulting in a purely axial and steady state problem.

 The PIC simulations solve the fully coupled (electrons + ions) problem, while we are interested in studying the dynamics of ions alone.
 Therefore, from the averages in the azimuthal direction and in time, we extract an averaged steady state electric field profile and impose it in our moment simulations.
-For simplicity and to speed\hyp{}up convergence, the PIC simulations of \cite{boeuf2018b,charoy20192d} prescribe the ionization profile.
+For simplicity and to speed-up convergence, the PIC simulations prescribed the ionization profile.
 We do the same, and select it to be zero everywhere except in the region $x_1\le x \le x_2$, where

 with $x_1=0.0025$~m and $x_2=0.01$~m, $x_M=(x_1+x_2)/2$ and $S_0=2.62\times10^{23}~\si{m^{-3}s^{-1}}$.
 Figure \ref{fig:one-dim-domain-E-S} shows the employed computational domain, the ionization source and the electric field.
-Notice that, when seeking for a fluid one\hyp{}dimensional steady\hyp{}state solution with prescribed electric field and ionization profile, one risks obtaining a singularity in the point of velocity inversion for ions.
-Therefore, in this test case, we artificially crop the domain to the region of positive electric field, as shown in Fig.\ref{fig:one-dim-domain-E-S}.
-For further details on the test case, the reader is referred to \cite{boccelli2020collisionless}.
+Notice that, when seeking for a fluid one-dimensional steady-state solution with prescribed electric field and ionization profile, one risks to obtain a singularity in the ion density, at the point of ion velocity inversion.
+Indeed, at the locations where the bulk velocity is low or zero, the locally produced cold ions can progressively cumulate, resulting in a very localized maximum.
+In such circumstances, thermal diffusion is the only process that can dissipate this peak, but such a process is slow due to the low ion birth temperature.
+This would not happen in a fully coupled scenario, where a local ion density peak would cause a strong restoring electric field.
+Moreover, in real-life Hall thrusters, travelling waves and unsteadiness would introduce additional mixing effects.
+Since this cannot be reproduced in the present simplified test case, we decided to avoid the said problems by artificially cropping the domain to the region of positive electric field, as shown in Fig.~\ref{fig:one-dim-domain-E-S}.
+This choice still allows us to represent adequately the full acceleration region.